Felix-Kariuki/FreeToGame/README.md

 This is a Kotlin module that contains the logic common for both Android and iOS applications, that is, the code you share between platforms.

-This `shared` module is also where you’ll write your Compose Multiplatform code.
+This `shared` module is also where all the  Compose Multiplatform code is witten.
-In `shared/src/commonMain/kotlin/App.kt`, you can find the shared root `@Composable` function for your app.

 It uses Gradle as the build system.
 You can add dependencies and change settings in `shared/build.gradle.kts`.
 The `shared` module builds into an Android library and an iOS framework.